cucumber/docs/content/guides/overview.md

 # Step Definitions

 In addition to [feature files](/gherkin/reference#feature), Cucumber needs a set of [step definitions](/cucumber/step-definitions).
 Step definitions map (or "glue") each
-Gherkin step into runnable programming code to carry out what action should be performed by the step.
+Gherkin step to programming code to carry out the  action that should be performed by the step.

-Step definitions make the specification hard-wired to the implementation.
+Step definitions hard-wire the specification to the implementation.

 <!-- TODO: Illustration (Feature) - (Step Defs) -> (System) -->